-When you’re ready to try on rings in a store, be mindful that “store lighting is meant to optimize a diamond’s appearance,” says NYC-based jeweler Stephanie Gottlieb.
+When you're trying on rings in the store, be mindful that “store lighting is meant to optimize a diamond’s appearance,” says NYC-based jeweler Stephanie Gottlieb.
 “To get a true sense of color, stand near a window and look at the stone in natural light.”
 Gottlieb also recommends smudging the stone with fingerprints, since some inclusions that are marked “not eye-visible” may pop once it’s dirty.
 (And as soon as you start wearing the ring, it’ll never be spotlessly clean.)

 If your heart is set on a specific designer, check trunk-show schedules to see if the brand will be at local stores in your area, advises Kristen Lawler-Trustey of Forevermark.
 “You’ll see a wider variety of styles and you can also take advantage of discounts or incentives.”

 If you have a very clear idea of what you want (and don’t need to browse and try on lots of options), consider custom designing a ring with a private jeweler.
 Without the overhead of a storefront, you’ll often find better pricing.
 You can also expect to be handheld, from an initial consultation to review the 4C’s and determine the ideal diamond at your price point to picking a loose stone and choosing a setting, which can be pre-designed or handmade.
 (Expect the process to take anywhere from a few weeks or a few months.)